-The holiday season has officially began!
-And for us holiday fanatics, this also means the beginning of seasonal celebrations – good food, great present, and of course, cheerful holiday music.
-For those with a old-fashioned Caribbean Christmas in mind, we’ve rounded up our favorite reggae Christmas songs for your holiday playlist.
-With a mix of traditional carols, witty pop songs, and classic roots rhythms, feel free to play these tunes well in January.
+The holiday season has officially begun!
+And for us holiday fanatics, this also means the beginning of seasonal celebrations – good food, great presents, and of course, cheerful holiday music.
+For those with an old-fashioned Caribbean Christmas in mind, we’ve rounded up our favorite reggae Christmas songs for your holiday playlist.
+With a mix of traditional carols and classic roots rhythms, feel free to play these tunes well into January.
+You can play them directly from our YouTube playlist here if you like.
+Happy holidays!

 Sound The Trumpets: The Wailers